lokcon/sudoku_solver/README.md

 # Sudoku Solver

-This Python script solves a relaxed N x N Suduku grid, with only rows and columns constraints.
+This Python script solves a relaxed N x N Sudoku grid, with only rows and columns constraints.

 ## Input
 The scripts read the following from `stdin` (Standard Input)